wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/site-recovery/site-recovery-manage-registration-and-protection.md

 			- You mustn't uninstall the Mobility service from the virtual machine.

 	- **Disable protection**—If you enable and save this option the machine will no longer be protected by Site Recovery.
 Protection settings for the machine will be cleaned up automatically.
 	- **Remove from the vault**—If you select this option the machine will be removed only from the Site Recovery vault.
-On-premises protection settings for the machine won’t be affected.
-To remove settings on the machine and to remove the virtual machine from the Azure subscription and you’ll need to clean the settings up by uninstalling the Mobility service.
+On-premises protection settings for the machine won't be affected.
+To remove settings on the machine and to remove the virtual machine from the Azure subscription and you'll need to clean the settings up by uninstalling the Mobility service.
 		![Remove options](./media/site-recovery-manage-registration-and-protection/RegistrationProtection_RemoveVM.png)